CreadDiscans/ServiceDesigner/TUTORIAL.md

 > **ReactStrap** is really helpfull when you use React and set UI design simply by using bootstrap library.
 > You can use Bootstrap 4 components like React components in this tab.
-> * You can use ReactStrap Library in **_ServiceDesigner_**.
-> * You don't have to import each components whenever you use it anymore!
+> You don't have to import each components whenever you use it anymore!
-> * Just input the name of one of ReactStrap's components, and set property if you want.
+> Just input the name of one of ReactStrap's components, and set property if you want.

 - [Reactstrap](https://reactstrap.github.io/) : React Bootstrap 4 components